smarbal/web-audio-cleaner/README.md

 If the full audio file isn't right, the zip archive will not suffer the consequences of bad parsing of the dates.

+## Production

+The appliction uses Gunicorn as WSGI production server.
+The used port is 5000.
+You can change the exposed port in the docker-compose.yml (first port is the port of the host -> 6000:5000 if you want to access the service on the port 6000).